edszen/transcription_app_project/README.md

 - Voice Activity Detection (VAD) is implemented with improved error handling.
 - If pyannote VAD fails, the system falls back to energy-based VAD.
 - Users can now select their preferred VAD method in the settings.
+- Improved error handling for diarization failures, with informative feedback to the user.
+- The application continues to provide a transcript even if diarization fails for some parts of the audio.

 ## To-Do